AdmiralenOla/Scoary/README.md

 #### The -s parameter
 The **-s** parameter is used to indicate to Scoary which column in the gene_presence_absence.csv file is the _first_ column representing an isolate.
 By default it is set to 15 (1-based indexing).

+## License
+Scoary is freely available under a GPLv3 license.

 ## Etymology
 Scoary is an anagram of "scoring" and "Roary", the pan-genome pipeline.
 It was named as an homage to Roary.